msealand/zmq-zap.node/examples/README.md

 ## PLAIN Mechanism

-A basic example of using the PLAIN authentication mechanims to authenticate a socket using a domain, address, username, and password with the req-rep pattern.
+A basic example of using the PLAIN authentication mechanism to authenticate a socket using a domain, address, username, and password with the req-rep pattern.

 [plain.js](plain.js)

 ## CURVE Mechanism

-This example will also need [z85](https://github.com/msealand/z85.node)

-	$ npm install z85

-A basic example of using the CURVE authentication mechanims to authenticate a socket using a domain, address, and public key and encrypt the data using [elliptic curve encryption](http://en.wikipedia.org/wiki/Elliptic_curve_cryptography) with the req-rep pattern.
+A basic example of using the CURVE authentication mechanism to authenticate a socket using a domain, address, and public key and encrypt the data using [elliptic curve encryption](http://en.wikipedia.org/wiki/Elliptic_curve_cryptography) with the req-rep pattern.

 [curve.js](curve.js)